mkbabb/parse-that/docs/tranches/B/B.md

 5. executable Value-owned CSS coverage spans the frozen CSS Syntax, selectors, at-rules, VDS and Webref denominator plus separately named Value additions, with WPT and browser differentials;
-6. the JSON consumer uses the same generic primitives and returns the frozen equivalent products;
+6. logical `parse-that#jsonParser` uses the same generic primitives and returns the frozen equivalent products;
 7. consumer diffs prove deletion or consolidation of displaced parser, scanner, serializer and compatibility machinery;
 8. ≥10× holds at exact-bootstrap CI-low for every frozen binding scale and